sigmaco/afx/README.md

 SIGMA A4D is an API for rendering accoustic simulations inspired on Miles Sound System way of handling several applicable service interfaces.

 Instead of just offer another API, the SIGMA proposal is to allow you to run other middlewares using same interface.
-But it is in phase of decisions for its basic foundation.
+But it is in phase of decisions for its basic foundation, mainly due to Microsoft have killed hardware acceleration for audio since Windows Vista.

 (c) 2017 Federação SIGMA.
 All rights reserved; to its elaborators and collaborators.